Skip to main content

 Take control of your healthcare expenses with a health savings account (HSA).

 Healthcare is expensive.
 Manage your costs strategically with a tax-advantaged health savings account (HSA).
-An HSA triples your tax benefits: tax-deductible contributions, tax-free growth and non-taxable withdrawals for qualified expenses.
+A HSA triples your tax benefits: tax-deductible contributions, tax-free growth and non-taxable withdrawals for qualified expenses.
 Combined with a high-deductible health plan (HDHP), an HSA can help pay for everything from routine visits and lab tests to surgery for you, your spouse and eligible dependents.
-You can also use it for vision or dental care and even long-term care insurance premiums and services.
-And once you open an account, you have it for life – even if you leave the workforce.
+You can also use it for vision, dental care, even long-term care insurance premiums and services.
+Once you open an account, you have it for life, whether you change jobs or if you leave the workforce.

 • Reduces out-of-pocket high-deductible health plan costs